For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 They work in both prepayment and credit modes.

 If you do opt for prepayment mode, you'll have more flexibility on how you top up (you won't have to head to the local shop).
-You'll also be able to view your balance on the In-Home Display and you can set it to top up automatically so you don't run out of electricity at an awkward time.
+You'll also be able to view your balance on the In-Home Display and can get alerts when you need to top up.

-There's no legal obligation to have one installed, but if you do get offered one, they're a great way to save money on your energy bills.
-They give you a much better idea of how much energy you're using.
+There's no legal obligation to have a smart meter installed.
+But, if you do get offered one, they can help you save money on your energy bills by giving you a good idea of how much energy you're using.

-When moving into a new place, have a look at the best ways to save on your internet as well as electricity and gas.
-Here are the best student broadband deals of 2023.
+When moving into a new place, look at the top ways to save on your internet as well as electricity and gas.
+Here are the best student broadband deals of 2024.